4.2 Administration and governance

 In the context of policies to combat unemployment, the Career Offices (GIP) are of particular importance.

-The CNAIMs are complemented by the CLAIM Network – Network of Local Support Centres for the Integration of Migrants – which promotes a personalized assistance and the articulation with various local structures.
-There are currently 94 CLAIMs throughout the country involving 50 municipalities and 30 civil society entities.
+The CNAIMs are complemented by the CLAIM Network – Network of Local Support Centres for the Integration of Migrants – which promotes personalized assistance and articulation with various local structures.
+There are currently 94 CLAIMs throughout the country involving fifty municipalities and thirty civil society entities.

 Cross-sectoral cooperation

-At an institutional level, an intersectoral coordination is promoted between different ministries and the State structures involved in the conception, implementation and monitoring of policies and entities with competence in these fields.
-The PO ISE also foresees the participation of:
+At an institutional level, intersectoral coordination is promoted between different ministries and the State structures involved in the conception, implementation and monitoring of policies and entities with competence in these fields:

 - António Sérgio’s Cooperative for Social Economy (CASES), whose primary mission is to promote the strengthening of the social economy sector, and the National Economic and Social Council (CNES);

-- National Strategy for the Integration of Homeless People 2017-2023
+National Strategy for the Inclusion of Persons with Disabilities (2021–2025)

 These policies are also articulated with the National Reforms Plan (PNR) and the Major Planning Options, as well as with the various Regional Operational Programmes.